3. Boulder Wall

 - Unfair behaviour towards other competitors or other serious disturbances during the event.

-5.3.1 During the qualification (40+x men and 30+x women are permitted) and semifinal (20 men and 20 women + 2 Wildcards) round each competitor has to attempt the four boulder problems in a given order.
-After each boulder, the competitor gets a recreational break of 4 minutes during qualification and 5 minutes during the semifinal.
+5.3.1 During the qualification (40+x men and 30+x women are permitted) and semifinal (20 men and 20 women + 6 Wildcards for men and women) round each competitor has to attempt the four boulder problems in a given order.
+After each boulder, the competitor gets a recreational break of 5 minutes during qualification and 5 minutes during the semifinal.

-5.3.2 During the final round (6 men and 6 women) the boulder problems also have to be attempted in a given order and with a rotation period of 4+ minutes.
-The athlete is allowed to make her/his last attempt by finishing her/his 4th minute.
+5.3.2 During the final round (6 men and 6 women) the boulder problems also have to be attempted in a given order and with a maximum climbing time of 4 minutes per boulder.

 5.3.3 During the final round, the 6 finalists climb two different boulders.
 The best 3 finalists of this round fight on a third boulder problem for the super final.